UTNuclearRoboticsPublic/closed_chain_affordance/README.md

-# Affordance Planning Framework
+# Closed-Chain Affordance (CCA) Planning Framework

+Can you think of a robot manipulation task in terms of an axis, a location, and a goal?
+For example:
+- Turning a valve 90 degrees about its central axis
+- Pulling a drawer 20 cm straight outwards to open it
+- Fastening a screw with a few turns, considering its axis and pitch

+Many common manipulation tasks can be approached this way.
+The **Closed-Chain Affordance (CCA) Framework** enables you to plan robot joint trajectories for such tasks using these intuitive inputs.
+Additionally, it offers the flexibility to:
+- **Control or free the end-effector (EE) orientation** along the task path
+- **Adjust the EE orientation while keeping its position fixed**, useful for tasks like reconfiguration, aligning objects, etc.

-This repository encompasses two C++ packages, namely `affordance_util` and `cc_affordance_planner`, collectively forming a standalone library framework for affordance planning based on the closed-chain affordance model described in the paper referenced at `<paper_reference>`.
+This repository contains two C++ packages, `affordance_util` and `cc_affordance_planner`, which together form a standalone library framework for CCA.
+It utilizes the closed-chain affordance model described in the paper referenced at `<paper_reference>`.
+A demonstration video showcasing simulation and real-world tasks is available [here](https://www.youtube.com/watch?v=Ukv93hbNrOM).

+## Notable Dependencies

+1. `urdfdom`
+2. `eigen3`

+Install with `sudo apt install liburdfdom-dev libeigen3-dev`

 ## Installation Instructions
 Follow these steps to install the `affordance_util` and `cc_affordance_planner` libraries:

 1. Create a temporary directory and clone this repository in there:

    ```bash
    mkdir ~/temp_cca_ws && cd ~/temp_cca_ws
    ```